The Right to Relationship in Healthcare

 These statements are often seen as soft information, just anecdotes or patient memories.

-Meanwhile, the computer has a result from 2023 sitting in a database, and apparently, nobody has told the human being whose heart produced it.
+Meanwhile, the computer has a result from 2023 stored in a database, but no one has told the person whose heart it came from.

 Data without a relationship is just storage, not knowledge.